tiredofit/nixos-config/README.md

 #  NixOS Configurations

 Here are my [NixOS](https://nixos.org/) configurations.
 I'm using this for consistent configuration and portability from machine to machine with a small amount of changes (usually disks, partitions, or hardware changes)

-The configurations allow for a base system to be installed, with a core amount of applications to operate, you could add to it, but I feel that this configuration shines when you pair it with something like [Home Manager](https://nix-community.github.io/home-manager/) for discrete per-er configuration of their environment.
-Head on overto my [Nix Home Manager | Dotfiles Repository](https://github.com/tiredofit/home) to get an understanding on how I "daily drive" my userspace environments.

-**Highlights**:

-  BTRFS subvolume implementation with **hourly automatic snapshots**
-- **Impermanence** toggled for a clean installation on each reboot
-- Toggled **full disk encryption**
-- Support for **RAID** configurations
-- Toggled options for hardware, applications, and features, like VPNs
-- Deployment of secrets using **sops-nix**
-- Much, much more

 - I ~blew~spent the summer of 2023 moving into this configuration after waving a fond farewell to near 2 decades of running Arch Linux.
 This, as with life, is still WIP.
 I documented the process on the [Tired of IT!
 NixOS](https://notes.tiredofit.ca/books/linux/chapter/nixos) chapter on my website.